 But the key factors in most claims are the severity of the abuse, the duration of the abuse, the impact on the victim’s life, and the financial standing of the responsible party.

 Victims who have suffered more severe or prolonged abuse typically receive larger settlements.
-Institutions like the Catholic Church or state-run facilities have the ability to offer larger settlements compared to individuals with fewer assets.
-You do not see many abuse lawsuits brought against individuals without a third party defendant that has the ability to pay a settlement or verdict
+Institutions like the Catholic Church or state-run facilities can offer larger settlements compared to individuals with fewer assets.
+You do not see many abuse lawsuits brought against individuals without a third-party defendant that can pay a settlement or verdict.

 The reality is also that the best sex abuse lawyers get the best results.
 Experienced legal representation is crucial in these cases, as skilled attorneys can effectively navigate the complexities of the legal system and negotiate larger settlements on behalf of their clients.